kubernetes/community/sig-architecture/production-readiness.md

  * Read/study previous PRR comments and production readiness responses in existing KEPs.
  * Choose some KEPs requiring PRR and perform a review.
 Put "shadow prod readiness review" in your review comments so that the assigned PRR approver knows your intent.
- * After two release cycles, if you have shown good judgement and quality reviews, you can propose yourself as approver by submitting a PRR to add your GitHub handle to the `prod-readiness-approvers` alias in [OWNERS_ALIASES].
+ * After at least one release cycle, if you have shown good judgement and quality reviews, you can propose yourself as approver by submitting a PRR to add your GitHub handle to the `prod-readiness-approvers` alias in [OWNERS_ALIASES].